Frank Klepacki: Command and Conquer series

-While working on Covert Operations, Klepacki composed Hell March from the idea of "a rock tune to marching boots," finishing the song in one day after inventing the guitar riff.
+While working on Covert Operations, Klepacki composed "Hell March", from the idea of "a rock tune to marching boots," finishing the song in one day after inventing the guitar riff.
 Upon listening, director Brett Sperry insisted this song be used as the signature theme of Command & Conquer: Red Alert.
 Originally intended for use with the Brotherhood of Nod, it features militaristic samples—including marching, industrial sounds, and a commander shouting orders.
 Klepacki initially scored Red Alert with sci-fi camp in mind, but early songs were shelved.
 He switched gears to write gritty pieces, prompting the Red Alert team to expand upon the style of Command & Conquer.
 In preparing to compose, Klepacki acquired new sample libraries for unique and strange sounds.
 Particular creative moods would result in a few songs at a time.
-He first wrote heavy songs like Workmen and Crush, then composed neutral, synthesizer-laden music, such as Vector and Roll Out.
-Klepacki scored Fogger and Mud, one of his personal favorites, before finishing with Militant Force and Radio 2.
+He first wrote heavy songs like "Workmen" and "Crush", then composed neutral, synthesizer-laden music, such as "Vector" and "Roll Out".
+Klepacki also composed "Fogger" and "Mud", one of his personal favorites, before finishing with "Militant Force" and "Radio 2".
 He took breaks from working to make cameo appearances as a Soviet soldier killed by Kane and an Allied commander in the cut scenes of Red Alert.
 He previously appeared as a Nod soldier and the voice of the commando in Command & Conquer and would voice bit parts in future Westwood games.

 After completing Red Alert, he took a short break to review his work.
 He concluded that some songs could be enhanced, but Red Alert had already gone gold, precluding new versions.
 These remixes later appeared on the unsuccessful Command & Conquer: Sole Survivor.
 Red Alert's soundtrack was voted best video game soundtrack of 1996 by PC Gamer and Gameslice magazines, defeating Trent Reznor's score for Quake.
 Reviewers called it "fun to listen to" and "second to none."
 As of 2005, Red Alert was listed in the Guinness Book of World Records for selling several million units, bringing Klepacki his widest audience.
 He wrote additional music for the game's expansion packs, Counterstrike and Aftermath.
 He attributed the success of Red Alert to an infusion of modern styles not found in other games.
 Klepacki initially wrote off the popularity of his music, assuming that his music "must only appeal to die-hards."
 He considered it "very surreal" to realize his soundtracks had gained him fame, and has since embraced his fans and critics.